 » See this trail on the map

-The trail stretches from the Regional Municipality of Durham (near Uxbridge, Ontario) in the west to the County of Peterborough (City of Peterborough) in the east; 40 kms of the trail is located on abandoned rail line, resulting in it being relatively flat and accessible for the majority of users.
-It is a 3 m wide, packed limestone with plenty of signage.
-The trail is a four season trail with plenty of historic and cultural heritage linking five communities, parkland, farmland and the natural environment by and providing opportunities for nature appreciation and healthy active living for hiking, walking, cycling, horseback riding, cross country skiing and snowmobiling.
+The Trail stretches from the Regional Municipality of Durham (near Uxbridge, Ontario) in the west to the County of Peterborough (City of Peterborough) in the east; 40 kms of the trail is located on abandoned rail line, resulting in it being relatively flat and accessible for the majority of users.
+It is 3 metres wide of packed limestone with plenty of signage.
+The Trail is a four-season trail with plenty of historic and cultural heritage linking five communities, parkland, farmland and the natural environment by and providing opportunities for nature appreciation and healthy active living for hiking, walking, cycling, horseback riding, cross country skiing and snowmobiling.

-In Lindsay, it travels through Sir Sandford Fleming College Campus, one of the most environmental schools in Canada.
-From the campus trail you will see, wind turbines, green roofs, community gardens, solar energy projects and more.
+In Lindsay, it travels through Fleming College campus, one of the most environmentally minded schools in Canada.
+From the campus trail you will see wind turbines, green roofs, community gardens, solar energy projects and more.

-Further east the trail travels through downtown Omemee where singer Neil Young and wife of Eaton department store founder lived.
-You pass through three distinctive landscapes making this an interesting trail experience.
+Further east the trail travels through downtown Omemee where singer Neil Young's childhood hometown.
+You pass through three distinctive landscapes making this an interesting Trail experience.
 More information.